Mythologos/Augustinian-Sermon-Parallelisms/README.md

 ### Our Work

-To cite this dataset, please use the following paper:
+To cite this dataset, please use the following paper citation:

 ```
-...
+@inproceedings{bothwellIntroducingRPD2023,
+    author = {Bothwell, Stephen and DeBenedetto, Justin and Crnkovich, Theresa and M{\"u}ller, Hildegund and Chiang, David},
+    title = "Introducing Rhetorical Parallelism Detection: {A} New Task with Datasets, Metrics, and Baselines",
+    booktitle = "Proc.
+EMNLP",
+    year = "2023",
+    note = "To appear"
+}
 ```

 ... as well as the following source text: